 Do you believe we should show children the process of how animals are turned into products?
 How are you educating your child/children on veganism and compassion?

 I do believe that children deserve to know about the process of how animals are turned into products.
 I believe that no child should consume animals until they know and agree with the truth of it all.
 Since my children do not consume animal products, I will wait until they ask or when they are at an appropriate age to talk about it openly and discuss into detail whatever they wish to know.
 As of now, we teach our children compassion through respecting nature and animals, while also respecting themselves and others.
 Communication and education is key here.

 What does being vegan mean to you?
-For example, does it extend to not killing bugs and bees?
-Does it include not patronizing vegan companies owned by non-vegan parent companies?
-Does it affect the way you treat other humans?
 How does your definition of this affect your parenting?